DominikBeens/PasswordSafe/README.md

 A personal project.

-This is an app I made that stores data to an xml file on your phone or your Google Drive.
+This is version 1.3+ of Password Safe.
+This app uses Google Firebase authentication and storage to create an e-mail based account which let's the user save and load his data to and from the cloud.
-It's an easy to use offline app where you can store your passwords or other types of data with a nice and simple interface.
-The colors of the user interface are customizable.
+It's an easy to use app which let's you store and organize data such as phone numbers, names, notes or passwords.
+The colors of the user interface and folders are customizable.

 ## Features:
 -Organizing data in a clean folder structure with customizable data blocks.
 -Customizable UI colors.
--Saving your data locally.
--Saving your data to Google Drive.
+-Saving and loading your data using Google Firebase.
+(Requires the user to sign up with an e-mail and password)
--Restoring your Google Drive to your phone.
+-Restoring your saved data to any phone using your account.

-## Known Issues:
--Saving to Google Drive for the very first time may sometimes require the user to restart the app.